Dental Implants & Dentistry near Portland, ME

 Replace Missing Teeth Seamlessly

+Going through your day-to-day life without all of your teeth can be difficult, to say the least.
+Normal tasks like chewing your foods and smiling in front of others can feel next to impossible.
 What if you could turn back the clock on tooth loss and regain a complete, confident smile that feels, looks, and functions just like the one you once had?
-Dental implants make this dream within reach.
+With dental implants in Falmouth, ME, that dream is within reach.
 This state-of-the-art reconstructive service faithfully replicates every component of a natural tooth so that the final result offers outstanding durability, cosmetic appeal, and longevity.
-Better yet, Dr. Rob McVety uses state-of-the-art technology (including guided surgery and a revolutionary CBCT scanner) to ensure that every stage of the treatment process is as precise and successful as possible.
-Contact Casco Bay Smiles in Falmouth to schedule an initial consultation.
+At Casco Bay Smiles, Dr. Rob McVety uses state-of-the-art technology (including guided surgery and a revolutionary CBCT scanner) to ensure that every stage of the treatment process is as precise and successful as possible.
+Call us today to set your dental implant consultation and start rebuilding your smile!

 Why Choose Casco Bay Smiles for Dental Implants?

 - Start-to-Finish Dental Implant Treatment Provided Under One Roof

 - Computer-Guided Dental Implant Surgery for Maximum Precision

 Dental implants are small titanium posts that are surgically placed in your jawbone to replace your missing tooth’s root.
 Because titanium has biocompatible properties, it naturally integrates with your jawbone structure, becoming just as firmly embedded as the roots of your original teeth.
 Once this process is complete, a small metal attachment called an abutment will be connected to the tops of the implant posts.
 This will hold the restoration, which can either be a crown, bridge, or denture, depending on the number of teeth you need to replace.